Wind-WindKids/winding/samples/sophieandwind/sun.md

 kite_in_trouble: spread, landscape-oriented
 --
 @left: page, text
-In the park, Sophie saw three kids from a kite workshop she and Wind had been leading, where kids would make and fly dragon kites.
+In the park, Sophie saw two kids from a kite workshop she and Wind had been leading, where kids would make and fly dragon kites.